tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/05-inputs-01/README.md

     * If `question_sandwich` is false, print a string of "If you don't want a sandwich what are you here for?!"

-5. Execute the Python program.

-    * Open the command line.

-    * Run `source activate PythonData` to activate your virtual environment.

-    * Navigate to the directory that is holding this code drill.

-    * Run `python filename.py` to test your output.

 ---

 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.